ibm-cloud-docs/openshift/path-virt.md

 Design your virtualization environment before creating a cluster.

 1. Review the [cluster planning guidance](/docs/openshift?topic=openshift-strategy) for sizing and availability decisions specific to your workload.
-2. If you are migrating from VMware, read [Migrating from VMware to Red Hat OpenShift Virtualization](/docs/openshift?topic=openshift-rovs-vmware-migration) to understand the migration path and the Migration Toolkit for Virtualization (MTV).
+2. If you are migrating from VMware, review the [Migration Toolkit for Virtualization](https://docs.redhat.com/en/documentation/migration_toolkit_for_virtualization){: external} to understand the migration path.

 ## Create a cluster
 {: #virt-path-create}